AngleProtocol/angle-docs/user-guides/staking-pools.md

 You can stake your sanTokens and agTokens in the staking page to earn ANGLE rewards.

 The weights of rewards distribution between pools is updated weekly by governance.
+You can find more information about the tokenomics [here in the docs](../governance/angle-token/README.md), or in [this blog post](https://blog.angle.money/angle-protocol-tokenomics-29ea8b7bf001).

-On the main Staking page, you can choose to `Stake` your tokens, `Claim` your rewards, or `Unstake` your tokens \(which will claim rewards simultaneously if you unstake everything you staked\).
+On the main Staking page, you can choose to `Stake` your tokens, `Claim` your rewards, or `Unstake` your tokens (which will claim rewards simultaneously if you unstake everything you staked).

-You need to have either agTokens or sanTokens to be able to stake with Angle.
+You need to have either agTokens or sanTokens to be able to stake withing Angle.

 To **stake**, you simply need to click on the `Staking` button and enter the amount of tokens you want to stake.